 Beef Kadachakka Curry/ Beef Curry with Breadfruit

-Beef Kadachakka curry is a popular Christian delicacy in Kerala, prepared in a hearty combination of spices, herbs and coconut milk.
-This Beef and Kadachakka Curry is a delicious side dish for rice, Bread, Naan or rotis.
+Beef Kadachakka curry is a popular Christian delicacy in Kerala, prepared in a hearty combination of spices, herbs and coconut milk; a delicious side dish for rice, Bread, Naan or rotis.
 It has a rich coat of flavourful Masala that boosts up the curry and makes it more appealing.

 This beautiful recipe is from the Kerala Christian cuisine, a lovely combo of beef and Breadfruit, which is spicy and has bold flavours.
 Typically, we have two ways of making this combo.
 ‘Beef and Kadachakka Varutharacha curry’ has intense flavours and is prepared by roasting the coconut alongwith spices; the other one is prepared like ‘Mappas style’ with coconut milk..
 In most Christian homes in Kerala, you will see various combinations of meat and vegetables like Pork with Koorkka, Beef with kaya, Chicken with Potato, Beef with beetroot, beef and potato, Pork and kaya etc. I guess with plenty of mouths to feed, the old generation mothers found this to be an economical way of cooking meat.